mustafahafidi/QC-to-LH/README.md

       *** QED
 ```

-To avoid this explosion, you can use the option `inductionP:1` where `1` means that you want the induction to be generate only on the first parameter of the proof.
+To avoid this explosion, you can use the option `inductionP:1` where `1` means that you want the induction to be generated only on the first parameter of the proof.
 That will cut all the excess and reduce the verification time.
-Thus, for the case above, you would have an inductive call only for the cases where the first parameter `xs` is non-empty (thus 4):
+Thus, for the case above, you would have an inductive call only for the cases where the first parameter `xs` is non-empty (thus 4).
+The following is safe:

 ```haskell
 [lhp|genProp|reflect|ple|caseExpand|inductionP:1